LordRekishi/student-management-system/README.md

-# Java Enterprise Course - JAX-RS Laboration 1
+# Java Enterprise Course - JAX-RS Laboration 2

 A very simple JAX-RS application implementing the Payara server and a drop-and-create H2 database.
-First assignment of our Java Enterprise course at IT-Högskolan, Gothenburg.
+Second assignment of our Java Enterprise course at IT-Högskolan, Gothenburg.

 ---